JacekAmbroziak/ParallelWordCount/README.md

 Strangely, the fully hand written WS tokenization is NOT faster...

+java.text.BreakIterator (used in Paul Butcher's book on concurrency) is slow

-Given more time one could also compare BreakIterator and StreamTokenizer.
+Given more time one could also add StreamTokenizer to the comparison.

 ## Token counting